islaterm/pwsh-fun/Ravenhill.UserUtilities/1.0.220518.1/README.md

 Sets an environment variable.

 > Sets a new or existing environment variable as a key-value pair with a given scope.
+> Then, the session is updated to reflect the changes.

 ### SYNTAX